tuliocpbs/auction-bid-tracker/README.md

 Auction system which will allow users to concurrently bid on items for sale.

+> PS.: This auction allows the user to bid with a somaller value than the last one.

 ### Infrastructure

 Each of the container above has a propose.